 One way organizations can make recruitment more successful is by stressing person-organization fit.
-Person-organization fit is a term that I-O psychologists use to describe how compatible employees are with the organizations that employ them.
-If an organization and a specific employee share values or ideas of how work ought to be done, or if they fulfill each other’s work-related needs, then we might say that there is a high degree of person-organization fit.
-It is easy to imagine some of the ways that this would be beneficial to the organization, and past research has indeed supported this idea.
+Person-organization fit is a term that I-O psychologists use to describe how compatible employees are with their organizations.
+If an organization and a specific employee share values or ideas of how work ought to be done, or if they fulfill each other’s work-related needs, then we might say there is a high degree of person-organization fit.
+It’s easy to imagine some of the ways that this would be beneficial to the organization, and past research has indeed supported this idea.
 New research (Swider, Zimmerman, & Barrick, 2015) took a novel approach by measuring how the perception of person-organization fit fluctuates over time, specifically during the recruitment process.

 PERSON-ORGANIZATION FIT DURING RECRUITMENT